CiaoAnkit/SCCaptcha/README.md

-# ReCap
-<img src="./captcha_design.jpeg" alt="Alt text" width="300">
+# Swiss Cheese CAPTCHA: A Novel Multi-barrier Mechanism for Bot Detection

-## Description
+## Introduction
-User moves the ball from the centre towards the upright image going around the obstacles.
+Swiss Cheese CAPTCHA (SCCaptcha) is a multi barrier CAPTCHA mechanism.
+In SCCaptcha user moves the ball from the centre towards the upright image going around the obstacles.
 User can guide the ball by tilting their mobile device appropriately.
 On hovering over the right image, the captcha is passed, otherwise if hovered over other image, the captcha fails prompting the user to try again.
 If the user fails to solve the captcha in 10 seconds, the captcha resets itself to a new one.

+### Please don't forget to cite our paper.
+Ankit Gangwal, P. Sahithi Reddy, and C.Y.K.
+Sagar.
+2025.
+Swiss Cheese
+CAPTCHA: A Novel Multi-barrier Mechanism for Bot Detection.
+In Proceed- ings of ACM SAC Conference (SAC’25).
+ACM, New York, NY, USA.

+## People
+1. <a href="http://www.math.unipd.it/~gangwal/">Prof. Ankit Gangwal</a>,International Institute of Information Technology, Hyderabad, India<br/>
+2. <a href="http://github.com/psahithireddy">P Sahithi Reddy</a>, International Institute of Information Technology, Hyderabad, India<br/>
+3. <a href="http://github.com/95ych">C.Y.K Sagar</a>International Institute of Information Technology, Hyderabad, India
+## Sample Image
+<img src="./captcha_design.jpeg" alt="Alt text" width="300">

+## Usage Manual
-## How to Run
+### How to Start Server
 Clone the repository and run the following commands
 ```
 pip install -r requirements.txt
-python main.py
+./run.sh
 ```
+### How to Start Client
+- Connect mobile to the same network as the server
+- Once the server starts running copy the url and paste it in the mobile browser.

+## Technical Details
-## APIs
+### APIs

 | Method | Endpoint         | Description                                                  | Associated Function |
 |--------|------------------|--------------------------------------------------------------|------------------|